In this short guide I will show you how to animate a Radar Plot with matplotlib in Python.

 Initialize plot

-For every animation in matplotlib an initial plot (using the first datapoints) is needed.
-To create a radar plot it is important to set the projection method to polar
+Matplotlib animations require an initial plot using the first datapoints.
+To create a radar plot, set the projection method to polar.

 fig, ax = plt.subplots(figsize=(10, 10), subplot_kw={'projection': 'polar'})